Captain Underpants and the Big, Bad Battle of the Bionic Booger Boy: Part 1: The Night of the Nasty Nostril Nuggets

-At demonstration speech day, George and Harold show off the "Squishy"; two ketchup packets under a toilet seat.
-Melvin forces everyone to watch his demonstration, the "Combine-o-Tron 2000", which he uses his hamster Sulu and a robotic hamster body he built to show off and orders Sulu to do some tricks for the class, but the hamster's able to spank Melvin himself.
+On demonstration speech day, George and Harold show off the "Squishy," two ketchup packets hidden under a toilet seat.
+Melvin forces everyone to watch his demonstration, the "Combine-o-Tron 2000", which he uses his hamster Sulu and a robotic hamster body he built to show off, and orders Sulu to do some tricks for the class, but the hamster's able to spank Melvin himself.
 After noticing the scene, George and Harold adopt Sulu, who happily joins the two.
 Meanwhile, Ms. Ribble uses a Squishy on an already grumpy Mr. Krupp, who believes that George and Harold are responsible.
-When Mr. Krupp finds them in the lunchroom, Melvin almost immediately tattles on the boys and Mr. Krupp sends them to detention, causing them to make a libelous Captain Underpants comic starring Melvin.
+When Mr. Krupp finds them in the lunchroom, Melvin almost immediately tattles on the boys, and Mr. Krupp sends them to detention, causing them to make a libelous Captain Underpants comic starring Melvin.

-Having read the comic, Melvin angrily goes home and builds a super-powered robot to combine himself with using the Combine-O-Tron.
+Having read the comic, Melvin angrily goes home and, using the Combine-O-Tron, builds a super-powered robot to combine with himself.
 However, Melvin sneezes at the last second from his allergy to cats and gets combined with the robot and boogers, turning him into the Bionic Booger Boy.
 While dismayed at first, he enjoys being like this for a while, even acquiring his own drinking fountain.
-The cold and flu season begins, however and when the class visits a tissue factory, owner Snoddy offers free tissues, but Melvin becomes gigantic as a natural defense.
-George turns Mr. Krupp into Captain Underpants and the man saves his secretary, Miss Edith Anthrope.
-Her wet kisses turn him back and Melvin devours him, but Sulu defeats Melvin using large novelty items from warehouses.
+The cold and flu season begins; when the class visits a tissue factory, the owner, Snoddy, offers free tissues, but Melvin becomes gigantic as a natural defense.
+George turns Mr. Krupp into Captain Underpants, and the man saves his secretary, Miss Edith Anthrope.
+Her wet kisses turn him back, and Melvin devours him, but Sulu defeats Melvin using large novelty items from warehouses.

 George's suggestion, reversing the batteries in the Combine-o-Tron, surprisingly works, and only three robotic booger globs fly off.
-However, Mr. Krupp and Melvin begin acting strangely, with Mr. Krupp bragging about the Combine-O-Tron saving the city and Melvin threatening the boys with detention.
+However, Mr. Krupp and Melvin begin acting strangely: Mr. Krupp brags about the Combine-O-Tron saving the city, and Melvin threatens the boys with detention.
 Suddenly, the globs come to life and smash the Combine-O-Tron.